c-o-pr/ddrescue-helper/README.md

 > [!NOTE]
 > With `-m`, you can supply a volume UUID as `<device>`to remove an entry from /etc/fstab (no attemt to mount is made).
 An `/etc/fstab` entry can become orphaned if unmounted with `-u` after which the parition is reformatted or overwritten as a copy destination.
 You also can run `vifs` to do anything you want to `/etc/fstab` by hand.
 >
-> If you need a general purpose mount inhibitor for macOS, which works for all devices, includeing disk images, see [a Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
+> If you need a general purpose mount inhibitor for macOS, which works for all devices, includeing disk images, see [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
 > However, Disk Arbitrator hasn't been updated since 2017 and on macOS Ventura a bug prevents it its Quit from working, you have to kill it by hand.

-#### 2. SCAN, COPY
+### 2. SCAN, COPY

 Runs `ddrescue` to scan a device or recover data, generating a map of read errors and a rate log which records device regions that experienced read slowdown.
 The map and rate log are stored in a folder named <label>